MMTDigital/docs/docs/generate-project.md

 ✅ Pre-commit hooks
 ✅ A full testing set up

-# Rationale – Advantages
+## Advantages

-* Simple set up of new sites (perfect for the lead dev on the project)
+🎉  Simple set up of new sites (perfect for the lead dev on the project)
-* _Upgradable_ build set up!
+🎉  Fully upgradable build set up!
 As Webpack and Babel upgrade — so can your project
-* Fixing your build bugs fixes everyone's build bugs
+🎉  Fixing your build bugs fixes everyone's build bugs
-* Encourages a more open source model
+🎉  Encourages a more open source model

 ## Separation of concerns